CyrusNajmabadi/lang-design/KeyValuePairCorrespondence.md

 Open question 2: How far would we like to take this?

-1. Only support KeyValuePair.
+1. Only support `KeyValuePair`.
 2-element tuples and other 2-element deconstructible types have no special meaning in a collection expression.

     ```c#
     Dictionary<string, int> nameToAge = [kvp]; // legal